PatrickJaMc/Challenge-4-Code-Quiz/Readme.md

 ## About

 ```
 This project is a quick code quiz that has a countdown timer and a high score tracker.
-Basis of CSS is pulled from code example from class, 04, 26 Local Storage Todo's.
+Basis of CSS is pulled from code example from class-repo, 04, 26 Local Storage Todo's.
 Edits have been made to better suit quiz instead of todo list.
 ```
 ## User Story